clusterbench/clusterbench/README.md

 ClusterBench
 ============

 ClusterBench is, or rather will be, a sample application to be deployed in a cluster of JBoss AS 7 and AS 5.
-Then it is easy to stress (curl, JMeter, whatnot) and monitor the perfrormance of the cluster and at the same time easily check correctness of replicated sessions.
+Then it is easy to stress (curl, JMeter, whatnot) and monitor the performance of the cluster and at the same time easily check correctness of replicated sessions.

 Building
 --------